-"A recoonside doubt is such as might arise in the mind of an intelligent man who, if called upon to give a reason for such doubt, would not be at a loss to do zo.
-A reasonable doubt is not an imaginary thing.
-It is such a doubt as arises from the evidence.
-It is such a doubt as a painstaking man might have after a full, fair and impartial weigh-ing of the evidence.
-To all such doubts the defendant is entitled.
-"If any of you have a reasonable doubt that this defendant is guilty of-murder in the first degree, but have no doubt any in this case, let me say once more, find the defendant guilty of murder in the first degree, or the stound of insanity, you may state that stround of insanity, you may state that stround in your verdict.
+The in the mind of an intelligent m who, if called upon to give a reason f such doubt, would not be at a loss to ∞ .
+A reasonable doubt is not maginary thing.
+It is such a doubt traces from the evidence.
+It is such the such a doubt as a such a doubt as a painstaking man might have er a full, fair and impartial weigh-of the evidence.
+To all such doubts detendant is entitled.

+the defendant is entitled.
+"If any of you have a reasonable doubt that this defendant is guility of murder in the first degree, but have no doubt that this defendant is guility of murder in the first degree, but have no doubt that he is guilty of murder in the second degree, you may find in the sec-ond degree.
+And so with manslaughter.
+"You may in this case, let me say once more, find the defendant guilty of murder in the first degree, guilty of murder in the second degree, or guilty of manslaughter in the first degree.
+"If you vote for acquittal on the ground of insanity, you may state that of mansiaughter in the first degree.
+"If you vote for acquiital on the ground of insanity, you may state that ground in your verdict.
 "You must be guided, gentlemen, en-tirely on the evidence.
 Clamor, preju-dice or sympathy must not prevail.
 You must be guided by your reason and your judgment.
-"The case has been fully tried and your judgment.
-"The case has been fully tried, and lection, you should take your own recollection.
+"The case has been fully tried, and I have not attempted to make any epirecollection.
 "It is the duty of each juror to con-sider the evidence, all the pertinent statements of counsel and the sugges-tions of your fellow-jurors.
 "I have endeavored faithfully te guard the rights of the defendant as well as the rights of the people in the many rulings I have had to make, and I have tried with clearness and fairness to instruct you in the law.
-"The facts must carefully be weighed.
-Remember the oaths you took 'to well and truly try' this issue.
-Weigh the evidence carefully, consider it and discuss it and return your ver-dict according to your oaths."
-Justice Flizgerald supplemented his charge by again clearly defining the leard definition of reasonable doubt and saying no man should vote for a verdict as long as a reasonable doubt existed in his mind.
-He did this by request of Mr. Jerome.
-The defense also requested a special charge on sev-eral points, but Justice Flizgerald said that he had practically dwelf on all of them, with the exception of a few on which he declined to say anything.
-He granied the defense an exception to his ruling.
-The jury then retired, at 5.11 p. m.
-Under the statutes of New York.mur-der in the first degree is punishable with death; murder in the second de-

-The case has been tuny thee, and I have not attempted to make any epi-tome of the evidence.
-If in any alu-sion I have made to the facts my statement does not agree with your recol-lection, you should take your own recollection.
+I have not attempted to make any epi-tome of the evidence.
+If in any allu-sion I have made to the facts my statement does not agree with your recol-lection, you should take your own recollection.